Roman chamomile: benefits, dosage, contraindications

 Chamomillae romanae flos - Roman Chamomile Flower

-Traditionally used as a symptomatic treatment for mild dyspeptic complaints and spasmodic gastrointestinal disorders, including bloating, nausea, flatulence, and loss of appetite.
+Traditionally used as a symptomatic treatment for mild dyspeptic disorders and spasmodic gastrointestinal disorders, including bloating, nausea, flatulence and loss of appetite.

 Posologie